Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-The Oxford U-Flourish Student Wellbeing and Academic Success Survey Study is a university-wide study, representing a collaboration between the Department of Psychiatry, the University Student Welfare and Support Service, and Queen's University, Canada.
-This research has been approved by the Oxford Central University Research Ethics Committee.
+The Oxford U-Flourish Student Wellbeing Survey is a biannual university-wide study that represents a collaboration between the Department of Psychiatry and the University Student Welfare and Support Service.
+This research has been approved by the Oxford Central University Research Ethics Committee (R60998).

 Upon completion of the survey, students can enter a draw to win 1 of 5 iPads.